-An upper endoscopy is a procedure used to visually examine your upper digestive system with a tiny camera on the end of a long, flexible tube.
-A specialist in diseases of the digestive system (gastroenterologist) uses an endoscopy to diagnose and, sometimes, treat conditions that affect the esophagus, stomach and beginning of the small intestine (duodenum).
+An upper endoscopy, also called an upper gastrointestinal endoscopy, is a procedure used to visually examine your upper digestive system.
+This is done with the help of a tiny camera on the end of a long, flexible tube.
+A specialist in diseases of the digestive system (gastroenterologist) uses an endoscopy to diagnose and sometimes treat conditions that affect the upper part of the digestive system.

-The medical term for an upper endoscopy is esophago-gastroduodenoscopy.
-You may have an upper endoscopy done in your doctor's office, an outpatient surgery center or a hospital.
+The medical term for an upper endoscopy is esophagogastroduodenoscopy.
+You may have an upper endoscopy done in your health care provider's office, an outpatient surgery center or a hospital.

 Why it's done